Eigenvalues and dynamical degrees of self-maps on abelian varieties: Proof of Theorem

 where $m = 2g / edn = 2 \dim A / ed$ is a positive integer.
 We also note that

-is isomorphic to either a product of $\Mat_r(\bR)$, $\Mat_r(\bC)$ or $\Mat_r(\bH)$ (see \cref{thm:NS}).
-According to Albert's classification of the endomorphism $\bQ$-algebras of simple abelian varieties (see e.g., \cite[\S21, Theorem~2]{Mumford}), we have the following four cases.
+is isomorphic to a product of copies of $\Mat_r(\bR)$, $\Mat_r(\bC)$, or $\Mat_r(\bH)$ (see \cref{thm:NS}).
+According to Albert's classification of the endomorphism $\bQ$-algebras of simple abelian varieties (see, e.g., \cite[\S21, Theorem~2]{Mumford}), we have the following four cases.

 \begin{case} $D$ is of Type I$(e)$: $d=1$, $e=e_0$ and $D=K=K_0$ is a totally real algebraic number field and the involution on $D$ is the identity.
 In this case, we have the following restriction: